 “It came back as positive for THC – we don’t look at percentages with regard to cannabis.
 In effect, it is a class B drug and our view was we have to investigate this as the suspected selling of a class B drug.”

-The Misuse of Drugs Regulations 2001 actually states that products cannabis-derived products can legal providing they contain less than 1mg of THC/CBN per unit.
+The Misuse of Drugs Regulations 2001 actually states that cannabis-derived products can ‘exempt’ from the law providing they contain less than 1mg of THC/CBN per unit.
 The 0.2% THC limit only applies to farmers growing hemp plants under licence.

 So, while it is untrue that all products with any trace of THC are illegal, it is true that any singular product with more than 1mg of THC does fall